 In wetlands, scarification is not anticipated because traffic will be limited in these areas to that needed to clear the right-of-way, dig the trench, fabricate and install the pipeline, backfill the trench, and restore the right-of-way.
-All other equipment will be limited to one pass through the wetland using the right-of-way.
+All other equipment will be limited to one pass through the wetland using the right-of-way (see Section 6.0).
 Equipment mats will be utilized in wetlands where soils are saturated or where standing water is present to further minimize compaction.
 The need for scarification in wetland areas will be determined by the EI.
 Scarification will not be conducted in wetlands where it may adversely affect the wetland hydrology.
-On federal lands, the EI would consult with the authorized agency representative to determine areas requiring scarification as noted in Section 4.2.3.
+On federal lands, the EI would consult with the authorized agency representative to determine areas requiring scarification as noted in Section 4.2.3 and as described in NSR 2015.